 Don’t Use Cliché Words and Phrases

-Applicants don’t connect with phrases like “fast-paced environment”, “excellent communication skills”, or “positive attitude” because they don’t communicate much.
+Applicants don’t connect with phrases like “fast-paced environment” or “excellent communication skills” because they don’t communicate much.
 Every restaurant is fast-paced and requires good communication.
 What makes your business different?
 You want applicants who get excited when they read the description.

 Focus on Growth Potential

 Connect the responsibilities and duties to the growth of the business.
 That will show applicants that there is room for advancement.
 Something like “We’re anticipating hiring 20% more staff in the next few quarters.
 We're looking for some early hires to take the lead!"

 Hire for Personality And Culture Fit

 Hiring for experience and skill has been the standard for decades.
 It makes sense to focus on proficiency in the task for which you’re hiring.
 But that neglects something crucial that has become clearer as the field of psychology evolves.
 People are naturally curious and enthusiastic.
 In the right environment, they’re literal learning machines.

 - Employees who come to work in a good mood bring new ideas.
 And a willingness to participate in the ongoing improvement of the business.

 - Guests notice and are affected by negative energy.
 There is nothing more unwelcoming than patronizing a business with an unhappy employee.

 - Happy, dedicated people make stronger teams.
 That's because there is more communication and collaboration.

 Sometimes it’s hard to figure all this out in a job interview even with tough bartender interview questions.
 So think about administering a personality test to get a better read on the candidate.
 The DISC personality test is a popular one.

 Bar Staff: Achieved